TeenSet: 1968–69

 In March 1969, TeenSet published with a question mark next to the magazine name (TeenSet?), which turned out to be the final issue.
 The cover showed two dolls with pasted-on heads: a naked black G.I.
 Joe with Jimi Hendrix's head, and a naked Barbie with Mia Farrow's head.
 This issue hosted an article by Robert Shea writing as "Sandra Glass", illustrated with glossy magazine cut-out collage figures appearing as puppets controlled by strings.
 An editor's note said that "Miss Glass" had had a recent "fatal accident".
 The article contained a reference to April Fools' Day, and jokingly concocted a worldwide "Illuminati" conspiracy involving such disparate elements as Nelson Rockefeller, Raquel Welch, Mao Tse-tung, Thuggee Society and Saint Yossarian.
 Shea also wrote "Morality Is Not Good for You" in the same issue, under the name "Alexander Eulenspiegel".
 Sims listed this two-page article in the table of contents as "The New Morality.
 It may be just the absence of the old morality."

 In May 1969 the magazine was published with a new name, AUM, an initialism for Adult Underthirty Magazine, also referring to the Hindu meditation word Om.
 The cover photograph by Ed Caraeff showed four of the GTOs including Pamela Des Barres, each holding a different past issue of TeenSet.
 The editorial by Sims said the magazine's new title was pronounced "awm".
 Continuing with the magazine were writers Jacoba Atlas, Jerry Hopkins, "Alexander Eulenspiegel" (Robert Shea) and more.
 The July issue of AUM was the magazine's final appearance, featuring a cover painting titled "Aquarius Theatre" by the Fool, a Dutch artist duo.
 Hopkins reported in August that the magazine had been axed by Capitol because of poor sales.

 Legacy

 After TeenSet and AUM shut down, many of the writers went to Rolling Stone, including editor Sims who was hired as the Los Angeles bureau chief.
 In 2014, the magazine Flashback published a retrospective titled "TeenSet: The story behind this pioneering 1960s American rock magazine."
 From 2018 to 2021, TeenSet has been explored by Dr Allison Bumsted in her PhD thesis considering multiple aspects of TeenSet magazine and popular music journalism at Liverpool Hope University.
 Bumsted looks at 'TeenSet from a new perspective and reconsiders its role in our popular music journalism history.'
-Her research will be published in Winter 2022.
+Although Bumsted published a brief biography of Sims on Rocksbackpages.com, and her book TeenSet, Teen Fan Magazines, and Rock Journalism: Don't Let the Name Fool You will be published by the University of Mississippi Press October 2024.